 4. Pest Elimination

-Since 17th century there were footprints for air rifles being used for hunting with guns powered by filling in air using a pump.
+Since the 17th century there were footprints for air rifles being used for hunting with guns powered by filling in the air using a pump.
 Many Deer and Wild Boar used to fell prey to these air guns.
-But most of these old timers are not around now.
+But most of these old-timers are not around now.

 These air guns are widely used for training purposes like in several defense, security and other departments, all over the world to provide initial levels of training.
-The reason being that these are not only cheaper, but also requires less recoil management aids in improving aiming and other techniques.
+The reason being that these are not only cheaper but also require less recoil management aids in improving aiming and other techniques.

 6. Veterinary Use

-History shows that air weapons were also used in the military as they could carry faster with fewer noise and no smoke (with no exposure to their locations) than their contemporary musket weapons.
+History shows that air weapons were also used in the military as they could carry faster with less noise and no smoke (with no exposure to their locations) than their contemporary musket weapons.